-II.D.2 Reporting Requirements
+II.C.2 Reporting Requirements

-II.D.2.a Reporting Activities
+II.C.2.a Reporting Activities

-The Permittee shall give advance written notice to the NMED as soon as possible, of any planned physical alterations or additions to the permitted Facility, of other changes to the Facility or activities that may impact the Permittee's compliance with this Permit or of any other instance of noncompliance with this Permit.
-(40 CFR § 270.30(1)(1))
+The Permittee shall give advance written notice to the NMED as soon as possible, of any planned physical alterations or additions to the permitted facility.
+(40 CFR § 270.30(1)(1)).

-II.D.2.b Reporting Anticipated Noncompliance
+II.C.2.b Reporting Anticipated Noncompliance

-The Permittee shall give advance written notice to the NMED as soon as possible, but no less than one week in advance of any activities which may result in noncompliance with the requirements of this Permit in accordance with 40 CFR § 270.30(1)(2).
+The Permittee shall give advance written notice to the NMED as soon as possible, but no less than one week in advance of any activities which may result in noncompliance with the requirements of this Permit.
+(40 CFR § 270.30(1)(2)).

-II.D.2.c 24 Hour and Subsequent Reporting
+II.C.2.c 24 Hour and Subsequent Reporting

-II.D.2.c.i Oral report
+II.C.2.c.i Oral report

 The Permittee shall report to the NMED any noncompliance which may endanger human health or the environment.
-Any such information shall be reported orally within 24 hours from the time the Permittee becomes aware of the circumstances in accordance with 40 CFR § 270.30(1)(6)(i).
-At a minimum, the oral report shall include:
+Any such information shall be reported orally within 24 hours from the time the Permittee becomes aware of the circumstances.
+The oral report shall include:

 - a.
-Information concerning release of any petroleum, hazardous waste or hazardous constituent at the Facility that may cause an endangerment to public drinking water supplies; and - b.
-Any information of a release or discharge of any petroleum, hazardous waste or hazardous constituent, or of a fire or explosion at the Facility, that could threaten the environment or human health outside the Facility.
+Information concerning release of any hazardous waste that may cause an endangerment to public drinking water supplies; and - b.
+Any information of a release or discharge of hazardous waste or hazardous constituents, or of a fire or explosion at the Facility, that could threaten the environment or human health outside the Facility.